 As mentioned in the video above, sometimes there is only a few minutes to grab what you need and seek shelter during an emergency.
 Employees should consider having supplies in several locations including your workplace, their vehicle, and at home -- any place that one spends time regularly.

 When an event such as a hurricane occurs, not only is there immediate impact to local company operations, but labor, utilities, public trasit systems and key services are interrupted and stretched immediately afterwards.
 It can take weeks until both the local infrastructure and impacted employees can get back to full operational capacity -- so keep this in mind and incorproate contingencies for this into your business continuity and disaster recovery plans.

-If you need tactical security or emergency staffing help (CDL-A Drivers, Mechanics, Machinists, Maintenance Techs, Boiler Operators, etc.) to secure your assets and help with your business resumption efforts, contact us here.
+If you need tactical security or emergency staffing help (Mechanics, Machinists, Maintenance Techs, Boiler Operators, etc.) to secure your assets and help with your business resumption efforts, contact us here.